core-wg/oscore/draft-ietf-core-object-security.md

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
 A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request.
 The Object-Security option is included in the cache key for backward compatibility with proxies not recognizing the Object-Security option.
 The effect is that messages with the Object-Security option will never generate cache hits.
 To prevent caching in proxies not recognizing the Object-Security, a server MAY add a Max-Age option with value zero to protected CoAP responses.

-The protection is achieved by means of a COSE object (see {{sec-obj-cose}}) included in the protected CoAP message.
+The protection is achieved by means of a COSE object (see {{cose-object}}) included in the protected CoAP message.
 The placement of the COSE object depends on whether the method/response code allows payload (see {{RFC7252}}):

 * If the method/response code allows payload, then the COSE object is the payload of the protected message, and the Object-Security option has length zero.
 An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.